-The Students' Union, FXU (separate registered charity), represents students from Falmouth University and the University of Exeter (UoE), Cornwall Campus.

-The Students' Union provides over 150 sports clubs and societies giving our students a wealth of ways to enrich their social experience.

-Last year, students raised a total of £79,551 for charity.
-Most of the fundraising was achieved by the Union's Raise and Donate Society which organised challenges, events and campaigns, including marathons and sponsored skydives.

-Students also donated over 27,647 hours of volunteering time to local, national and international causes.

-The Students' Union also provides advice and support and Student Voice representation, meaning that the student experience is understood and considered at every level of the University's decision making.
+is s nt a The Students' Union, FXU (separate registered charity), represents students from Falmouth University and the University of Exeter (UoE), Cornwall Campus. feel The Students' Union provides over 150 sports clubs and societies giving our students a wealth of ways to enrich their social experience. ution and Last year, students raised a total of £79,551 for charity.
+Most of the fundraising was achieved by the Union's Raise and Donate Society which organised challenges, events and campaigns, including marathons and sponsored skydives. ) ) Students also donated over 27,647 hours of volunteering time to local, national and international causes. e, ne ority The Students' Union also provides advice and support and Student Voice representation, meaning that the student experience is understood and considered at every level of the University's decision making.